Sandra Black (economist)

-Sandra Eilene Black (born 1969) is a professor of economics and international and public affairs at Columbia University.
+Sandra Eilene Black (born 1969) is a professor of economics at the University of Texas at Austin.
 She received her B.A. from UC Berkeley and her Ph.D. in economics from Harvard University.
 Since that time, she worked as an economist at the Federal Reserve Bank of New York, and as an assistant, associate, and ultimately full professor in the Department of Economics at UCLA before arriving at the University of Texas at Austin in 2010.
+She became a Professor in the department of Economics at Columbia University in 2019, before returning to the University of Texas at Austin in 2025.
 She is currently a research associate at the National Bureau of Economic Research (NBER), a research affiliate at IZA Institute of Labor Economics, and a nonresident senior fellow at Brookings Institution.
 She served as a Member of Barack Obama’s Council of Economic Advisers from August 2015 to January 2017.
 In 2024 she was awarded the Carolyn Shaw Bell Award, given annually by the American Economic Association to an individual who has furthered the status of women in the economics profession.